-The CCM module is able to encrypt/decrypt data synchronously to data being transmitted or received on the radio.
+The CCM peripheral is able to encrypt/decrypt data synchronously to data being transmitted or received on the radio.

-In order for the CCM module to run synchronously with the radio, the data rate setting in the MODE on page 94 register needs to match the radio data rate.
+In order for CCM to run synchronously with the radio, the data rate setting in register MODE on page 98 needs to match the radio data rate.
 The settings in this register apply whenever either the KSGEN or CRYPT tasks are triggered.

-The data rate setting of the MODE on page 94 register can also be overridden on-the-fly during an ongoing encrypt/decrypt operation by the contents of the RATEOVERRIDE on page 96 register.
+The data rate setting of register MODE on page 98 can also be overridden on-the-fly during an ongoing encrypt/decrypt operation by the contents of register RATEOVERRIDE on page 100.
 The data rate setting in this register applies whenever the RATEOVERRIDE task is triggered.
 This feature can be useful in cases where the radio data rate is changed during an ongoing packet transaction.